CHEMeDATA/ResearchObjectFinder/README.md

 1) a file extension extension.
 Except if specified otherwise, the object will consist in a single file.
 2) a folder with simultaneous presence of one or more files (say fid and acqus in Bruker language).
 The object include multiple files or all files included in a branch of the file tree.

-In some cases, CO can have different levels pointing to the same files.
-Eg, an "nmr_analysis" can include multiple "nmr_experiments" which may include different "nmr_spectra" (different processing).

- ... to be developped ...

 ## Short list of Chemistry object
 This is a preliminary short version of a [longer list](#long-list-of-chemistry-object) (see below) providing more complex examples.